 Image Optimization

-Shopify automatically serves images in WebP format and handles responsive sizing, which solves most performance issues.
+Shopify automatically serves images in a modern format and handles responsive sizing, which solves most performance issues.
 What you still need to do manually is write descriptive alt text for every product image.
 Describe what the image shows, including the product name and key attributes.
 This supports accessibility, image search rankings, and overall page relevance.

 Collection Page Optimization